-The course aims to present a picture of the changing life in Britain since the period when the Industrial Revolution began to break up the traditional structure of British society.
+The course consists of lectures on the history of Great Britain from 1760 to the present day.
+It aims to present a picture of the changing life in Britain since the period when the Industrial Revolution began to break up the traditional structure of British society.
 The important political and economic developments will be dealt with but the main emphasis will be upon the life, work and thought of the British people.
-Topics such as religion, education, literary and intellectual developments, working class movements will receive as much attention as the more conventional subjects of political conflict and reform. economic change and the growth of social welfare and State intervention.
+Topics such as religion, education, literary and intellectual developments, working class movements will receive as much attention as the more conventional subjects of political conflict and reform, economic change and the growth of social welfare and State intervention.